Jeans: Pre-shrinking

 In 1962, Levi Strauss introduced their own pre-shrunk jeans (Lee and Wrangler jeans had already long been pre-shrunk); these did not shrink further after purchase, allowing the consumer to purchase a correctly fitting size.
 Pre-shrink is common in jeans nowadays.
 These jeans were known as the 505 regular fit jeans.
 The 505s are almost identical to the 501s with the exception of the button-fly.
 The Levi's Corporation also introduced a slim boot-cut fit known as 517 and 527.
 The difference between the two is that the 517s sit at the waist line and the 527s sit below the waist line.
-Later, Levi's would develop other styles and fits such as the loose, slim, comfort, relaxed, skinny, and a regular fit with a tapered leg.
+Later, Levi's would develop other styles and fits such as the loose, slim, comfort, flare, relaxed, skinny, and a regular fit with a tapered leg.